How does this medication work? What will it do for me?

-Each 5 mL of red-pink syrup contains sodium valproate 288.12 mg.
+Each 5 mL of red-pink syrup contains 288.12 mg of sodium valproate.
 Nonmedicinal ingredients: artificial cherry flavour, artificial wild cherry flavour, dextrose, dibasic potassium, phosphate, FD&C Red No. 2, glycerin, methylparaben, propylene glycol, purified water, sodium benzoate, and sucrose.

 How should I use this medication?